-Whether you are studying cybersecurity, bio- or business informatics, data science and artificial intelligence, media informatics, "plain" computer science, or another related field-in your studies, you will see, and need, a lot of maths and logics.
+Whether you are studying cybersecurity, bio- or business informatics, data science and artificial intelligence, media informatics, "plain" computer science, or another related field-in your studies, you will see, and need, a lot of math and logic.
 After all, at its core, computer science is a particular(ly weird and wonderful) field of mathematics.
-While formally, the basic lectures will only require the previous knowledge you bring from school, our experience has shown that many students struggle with the more formal, mathematical aspects of their studies, and a good preparatory course can help smooth that journey.
+Formally, the basic lectures will only require the knowledge you already bring from school.
+However, our experience has shown that many students struggle with the more formal, mathematical aspects of their studies.
+Our Preparatory Course can (and will) help smooth that journey.
 Whether you are here to brush up on some aspects of math you learned previously or want a small head start into the new mathematical world you are about to enter-our Mathematics Preparatory Course is here for you, and this book will be your companion throughout.